 Print only DIEs beginning with the DIE numbered n.
-This is only useful with '--dwarf=info'.
+This is only useful with --debug-dump=info.

 If specified, this option will suppress printing of any header information and all DIEs before the DIE numbered n.
 Only siblings and children of the specified DIE will be printed.